amy-tabb/OpenCV2OpenGL/README.md

 There are no restrictions in your use of this code.
 However, no guarantees are expressed or implied.

 ## Dependencies

 This code uses >= OpenCV 3.0, Eigen, OpenGL, glad, glfw3, glm, and has been tested on Ubuntu 16.04 and Ubuntu 18.04.
+An [Eclipse project file](#building-with-eclipse) as well as [cmake option](#building-with-cmake) are included.

 1. [OpenCV](https://opencv.org/) While OpenCV is available from distribution repositories, my long experience with it is has always been to build from the source (from [Github](https://github.com/opencv/opencv)) to get the best results.  **I have used OpenCV 4.x, which requires a >= C++11 compiler.
 I enable the GNU version with a flag : `-std=gnu++11.`  There other ways of doing this, as well as other choices of compiler.** OpenCV 3.x should work fine (but has not been tested ...)
 Required libraries are: `opencv_core, opencv_highgui, opencv_imgproc, opencv_imgcodecs` .